vitessio/website/content/en/docs/user-guides/migration/cutover.md

 2. Timeouts

-If the vreplication of changes from the sourcekeyspace to the targetkeyspace are lagging (possibly because of high write rate to the source keyspace), the SwitchWrites operation may fail.
+If the VReplication of changes from the sourcekeyspace to the targetkeyspace are lagging (possibly because of high write rate to the source keyspace), the SwitchWrites operation may fail.
 This is because as part of SwitchWrites, traffic is paused, and Vitess then waits a short amount of time for the targetkeyspace shards to catch up to the point(s) where the sourcekeyspace shard(s) were stopped.
 If this does not happen within that timeout period, the SwitchWrites will fail.
 The default for this wait period is 30 seconds;  and can be adjusted upwards or downwards by passing the -timeout flag to the SwitchWrites command.